Xakaiczar/ProjectXCompany/Devlog/Log File 1 - General Design Principles.md

 ### Code Readability
 I spend a lot of time writing my own code and not enough time looking at other people's.

-Case in point: I was recently working on a personal project using 5eTools' API, when at some point I realised their entire codebase was downloadable right there from the home page!
-Sounding like a winning formula to understand the API and expedite the project's completion, I decided to have a cheeky gander at how they'd parsed the data.
+Case in point: I was recently working on a personal project using an external API; it came from an external website that didn't meet all my requirements, so I decided to make my own web app with their data.
+It turns out however, that website has their entire codebase downloadable right from the home page!
+Since it sounded like a winning formula to help understand the API and expedite the project's completion, I decided to have a cheeky gander at how they'd parsed the data.

 Needless to say, either the developer(s) are way beyond my level or exceptionally bad, because I didn't understand a lot of what I was reading at a glance.
 However, I have reason to believe it's the former (especially since I'm only a graduate!).
 But the more I read, the more it made sense in a different way...